WolfoIsBestWolf/ror2-WolfFixes/mod_SpawnPoolFixer/README.md

 - Simu-Sanctuary & Simu-Commencement not being able to spawn Lunar Buds which would still take credits.

 - Lunar Golems being unable to spawn unless there is a Ceiling.
 (Bad for Dissonance, strange in general)

+- Gip having a placeholder cost of 40.

+- Hermit Crab not being in the Dissonance spawn pool.
 ```

 The other changes are not necessarily bugs, some can be disabled.